Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 In development the simple `mojo` command is just fine.
 But when you want to deploy your program to another environment, you need the executable.
 Luckily, this is only one binary with a small size, so easily deployable to cloud or embedded environments.

 By splitting compilation from execution, we also make the difference between:
 * Compile-time: here the compiler scans your program and generates errors or warnings.
 If no errors are found, an executable is generated.
+Data that is known at compile-time is said to be *statically known*.

 * Run-time: when the executable runs on your machine.
+Data that is not known at compile-time but only at run-time is said to be *dynamically known*.

 Later (see ??) we'll see that code can also be run at compile-time, to do what is called *meta-programming*.